coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 ![RL35]({{ site.baseurl }}/images/ResourceLocator/RL35.png)

-As you can see from the above: We search not only in the People records, we also search inside the Resumes.
-Use the facets to drill into our data, drill even further by using the map as a filter!
+As you can see from the above, we search not only in the People records, but also in the Resumes.
+Use the facets to drill into our data; drill even further by using the map as a filter!

 Sources: